Are you one of those adults who answer (or attempt to answer) every single question that a toddler asks?

 4. Melissa & Doug Deluxe Pounding Bench

-Here is another one of those simple cause and effect pop up toys.
+Here are another one of those simple cause-and-effect pop-up toys.
 If there’s one thing that kids love more than candy, it’s pounding on things.
 Rather than letting them pound on other toys, how about getting this particular set that’s designed specifically for that.

 Standout Features of the Melisa & Doug Deluxe Pounding Bench

 - 8 non-removable pegs that pop out when pounded on.
-They have smiley faces on them J
+They have smiley faces on them.

 - The entire set is made of wood